History of Camp David

 The next year, CDO doubled by running two more weeks of camp and building another cabin, and hosted a total of 54 campers.
 The following year, 2006, had more significant growth from the groundbreaking of a multi-purpose building to adding another week of camp for teens of prisoners ages 13-16.
 The following years had small growth steps, until 2010 where there was again a significant jump.
 That year CDO jumped to 8 weeks of camp and had 174 campers ages 8 –16.
 They also built two more camper cabins and began construction on a large two-story cabin.

-The year 2011 was exciting as CDO announced the start of a Mentoring Program for children of prisoners, and their full-time team grew to four members– Camp Directors Ben & Grace, an Office Manager and a Mentor Program Director.
+The year 2011 was exciting as CDO announced the start of a Mentoring Program for children of prisoners, and their full-time team grew to include Camp Founders Ben & Grace Smith, an Office Manager and a Mentor Program Director.
 Construction was also completed on a new horse barn and maintenance area.
-The CDO vision also expanded to include young adults being trained as leaders, and the mission statement was updated to reflect this: “to develop leaders who will impact our world.”
+The CDO vision expanded to include an internship for young adults being trained as leaders, and the mission statement was updated to reflect this: “to develop leaders who will impact our world.”

 As God continued to provide, CDO constructed an Office Building in 2012 and a new double cabin in 2014 which enabled them to begin hosting Family Retreats for prisoner’s families.
 As the CDO Team saw the incredible impact these family retreats were having, they again adjusted their mission statement to reflect their growing passion– to give hope to FAMILIES of prisoners.